proteomicsunitcrg/atlas/README.md

 ## Introduction

 **atlas** is a Nextflow-based pipeline developed for the processing and analysis of mass spectrometry data, specifically tailored to assist proteomics laboratories with daily quality assessments across various proteomics applications.
-It supports multiple workflows, such as regular proteomes, phosphoproteomes, histone quantification, and independent acquisition modes, among others.
+It supports multiple workflows, such as regular proteomes, phosphoproteomes and independent acquisition modes, among others.

 With these diverse workflows, **atlas** extracts critical quality control parameters, greatly simplifying the evaluation of mass spectrometry experiments.
 The pipeline is built on **OpenMS** modules, a widely used open-source software for mass spectrometry data processing.
 These modules are encapsulated using **Singularity** containers, which ensure all dependencies are properly packaged.
 By leveraging containers, the pipeline achieves a high degree of reproducibility, allowing consistent quality control analyses over time.